-Students entering this program must have the knowledge and skills equivalent to the follow-
+Students entering this program must have the knowledge and skills equivalent to the follow-lng:

-CS101 Computers in Society OA121 Keyboarding I

-OA220 Electronic Calculators

-- 1. Students have the option of taking Bookeeping I and II (AC9715, AC9716) in place of Accounting I or BA211.

-2. PE231 Wellness for Life may be

-- substituted for 3 credits of PE185.

-- 3. See Other Approved Courses under AAS degree requirements.
+- CS101 Computers in Society OA121 Keyboarding I OA220 Electronic Calculators 1.
+Students have the option of taking Bookeeping I and II (AC9715, AC9716) in place of Accounting I or BA211.
+2. PE231 Wellness for Life may be substituted for 3 credits of PE185. - Substituted for 3 credits of PE185.
+See Other Approved Courses under AAS degree requirements.